jcoliz/yofi/README.md

 ## Give feedback

 I'd love to hear what you think!
 If you'd like to see something change, please feel free to [open an issue](https://github.com/jcoliz/yofi/issues/new).

+## Code of conduct

+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+Please review the [Code of conduct](/code_of_conduct.md) for more details.